State Authorization and Complaint Resolution

 IMPORTANT NOTICE REGARDING PROFESSIONAL LICENSURE IN STATES OUTSIDE OF PENNSYLVANIA

 SARA does not provide reciprocity for state professional licensing requirements.
 Academic programs and individual graduates must meet standards set by that state’s applicable licensing agency, in order for a graduate to be eligible for a license.
-If you are considering one of our online nursing programs that leads to a professional license, please contact Joy Verner for information regarding our status in your state.
+If you are considering one of our online nursing programs that leads to a professional license, please contact Admissions for information regarding our status in your state.
 You may also contact the appropriate licensing agency where you plan to receive instruction before beginning your academic program (see National Council of State Boards of Nursing for state-by-state listings).
-COMING IN 2017 – A listing of states where PA College has confirmed Board of Nursing approval for our online programs and field experiences.

 * PA College is exempt from authorization requirements in the state of Alaska.
 PA College’s online distance education programs are exempt from authorization under AS14.48 because the program is online or distance delivered and does not have a physical presence in the state of Alaska.
 20 AAC 17.900 (a)(12) defines physical presence as presence of a facility, equipment, faculty, or staff within the state.